learn-co-students/js-rails-as-api-rendering-related-object-data-in-json-v-000/README.md

 data about one resource along with data about its associated resources.

-In this lesson, we will look at how our Rails API will be able to convey relationships between multiple object in a single JSON object.
-In order to fully understand `include`, however, we'll need to expand our example domain to so that we have a few related resources to work with.
+In this lesson, we will look at how our Rails API will be able to convey relationships between multiple models in a single JSON object.
+In order to fully understand `include`, however, we'll need to expand our example domain so that we have a few related resources to work with.

 ## Setting up Additional Related Resources To Include - Bird Sightings